 - Open the Photos app.

-- Check the box next to My Photo Stream.
+- Select the box next to My Photo Stream.

 And finally, if you want to turn My Photo Stream on or off with your Windows PC: